minhquanvus1/Coffee-Shop-Fullstack-Udacity/backend/Backend-Setup-With-Redis.md

 - For API Test with Postman, you can import the `Redis-coffee-shop-udacity-fsnd-udaspicelatte.postman_collection.json` file in the root directory of the backend folder to test the API.
 - I have also included the result of the API test in the `Redis-coffee-shop-udacity-fsnd-udaspicelatte.postman_test_run.json` file in the root directory of the backend folder.

+- This is the GitHub repository for the entire project: [Coffee Shop Full Stack](https://github.com/minhquanvus1/Coffee-Shop-Fullstack-Udacity/tree/main)